U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services

 \subsubsection{History-Based Destination Prediction}

-The dataset used in this model is split into training data, validation data and test data with a ratio of 8:1:1, and a basic neural network model is implemented with two hidden layers with 64 and 32 units respectively and one dropout layer between them.
-The number of units in each layer is evaluated and tuned by the Hyperband algorithm \cite{Li2017}, and they might be different when applied to other users' trip records.
-More details about the model are shown in \autoref{table: structure history}.
-We use Categorical Cross Entropy (CCE) as the loss function and Categorical Top-3 and Top-1 Accuracy as the metrics to evaluate the performance.
-Different combinations of features have been tested on the model to simulate the absence of certain features.
-The feature sets adopted in our work are as follows: (1) rental location ID (Init); (2) rental hourly demand (D); (3) rental hour and rental weekday (T); (4) precipitation amount, air temperature, wet bulb temperature, dew point temperature, vapour pressure, and mean sea level pressure (W).
+In our model, the dataset is divided into training, validation, and test sets with an 8:1:1 ratio, and a basic \ac{ann} model is implemented including two hidden layers with 64 and 32 units, respectively, and a dropout layer between them.
+The number of units in each layer is optimised by the Hyperband algorithm \cite{Li2017}, and they may vary when applied to other users' trip records.
+The loss function used is \ac{cce}, and the model performance is evaluated by Categorical Top-3 and Top-1 Accuracy metrics.
+To simulate the absence of certain features, we experimented with different combinations of feature sets in our work.
+The feature sets adopted are as follows: (1) rental location ID (Init); (2) rental hourly demand (D); (3) rental hour and rental weekday (T); (4) precipitation amount, air temperature, wet bulb temperature, dew point temperature, vapour pressure, and mean sea level pressure (W).